HemasaiAmujuri/BTECH---FINAL-YEAR-PROJECT/README.md

  14.In our model we have 20 epochs with batch_size 32.
  15.After the model building its time to find accuracy,the accuracy of my model is 98 percent.
  16.Finally, we save our model by using pickle library.

+ Functionality:
+ if you give any traffic sign image it easily detects.